Art & Design, Fine Art

 This course is ideal if you have an interest in Art and Design and would like to develop your practical and creative skills further.
 It is also suitable if you would like to add breadth to your other academic choices at A level.

 During the course you can participate in a variety of gallery trips.
-We offer a bi-annual trip to Rome where we explore art and architecture past and present.
-We provide opportunities to exhibit your work and enter national competitions.
+We provide opportunities to exhibit your work and enter national competitions, and curate exhibitions .
 There are also a rich variety of extra-curricular activities including holiday work-shops and life drawing classes.

 What can I do next?